Alg0r3/cooking-book/specifications.md

 | | Duplicates data | The API access is restricted |

 Should the data fetched from Spoonacular be saved in the database ?
 A middle ground can be found by caching some of the data.

+### Todo

+- Add a useEffect cleanup for useAxios hook